-From Saturday 12 December, Stickman will be needing your help to return to the family tree.
-A brand new Stickman activity trail will be launched which will be on site until next summer.
+Stickman needs your help to return to the family tree.
+A brand new Stickman activity trail has been launched which will be on site until the autumn.
 Activity packs cost £3 and will be available from the cafe and information point weekdays until the end of October then weekends until the end of January.
 Brand new this autumn for those wanting to venture off the beaten track is Gruffalo Orienteering.
 Maps are available from the cafe and information point daily during October half-term week then at weekends after that date.
-The current Superworm trail will continue to run until Sunday 29 November (packs cost £3.50).

 The walking trails will take you right into the heart of the forest for some spectacular wildlife watching opportunities.
 Early morning walkers may spot roe deer feeding, adders basking on rocks or even salmon leaping upstream on the beck.